-Analysis: How Quinton Dunbar’s arrival will impact Marquise Blair’s role and future with the Seahawks
+Analysis: How Quinton Dunbar’s arrival could impact Marquise Blair’s role and future with the Seahawks

 “Just study a lot more,” he said.
 “Pay attention to the little details in my game.
 Stuff like that.”

-He said that was also the advice of former Seahawk great Kam Chancellor, with whom he worked out a few times this offseason.
+He said that was also the advice of former Seahawks great Kam Chancellor, with whom he worked out a few times this offseason.

 Blair said Chancellor told him “just to stay in the playbook and don’t move around before the ball is snapped, get lined up so you know what’s going on.
 Just little stuff like that.”

+The goal for Blair will be to show that the team is better off leaving him on the field for the nickel instead of moving Dunbar inside (though, yes, the Seahawks could come up with multiple packages allowing for ways to use both Blair and Flowers at times).

-With their season opener at Atlanta about a month away and the first padded practice expected on Monday, the Seahawks don’t have to rush any decisions.
+With their season opener at Atlanta about a month away and the first padded practice expected Monday, the Seahawks don’t have to rush any decisions.

 “It’s gonna take some time,” Carroll said last week of figuring out the nickel position.
 “We’ve got a month to figure it out.”